davesean/modular_semantic_segmentation/README.md

 </table>

 <sup>1</sup>Images taken from semester thesis "Uncertainties for Deep Learning-based Classification" by Sarlin.
 (2018)

-# Semantic Segmentation
-To have a base segmantation network, the framework already included an AdapNet implementation that could easily be trained on the Cityscapes dataset.
-The only modification necessary, was that a different aspect ratio (1:1, instead of 2:1) and size of images was necessary to work together with the conditional GAN.

 # Conditional GAN
 The cGAN in this implementation was based off the paper ["Image-to-Image Translation with Conditional Adversarial Networks"](https://arxiv.org/abs/1611.07004) by Isola et al (2017).
 As this implementation uses PyTorch, two implementation of this paper in Tensorflow were combined. ([Affinelayer's](https://github.com/affinelayer/pix2pix-tensorflow) and [Yenchenlin's](https://github.com/yenchenlin/pix2pix-tensorflow)) The cGAN is also trained on the Cityscapes dataset.